 Frequently asked questions

 What sort of range can I expect from the bike?
 There is any number of factors that can affect what range an e-bike can reach.
-These include rider weight, fitness, route profile, wind strength to name but a few.
-A rider of 90kg, over variable terrain, can expect an average distance of approximately 60 miles (an optional range extender is also available which extends the available range by up to 70%).
+Rider weight, fitness, route profile, tyre width/pressure and wind strength to name but a few.
+A rider of 90kg, over variable terrain, can expect an average distance of approximately 60 miles from full.
+An optional range extender is also available which extends the available range by up to 70%.

 Do I need to pedal to ride this bike?
 Yes, our e-bikes are pedal-assisted and require rider input at all times.
 If you stop pedalling then the bike will also come to a stop.

 Can I ride faster than 15mph?
 Yes, though the motor will only provide assistance up to 15mph, at which point (by law and as with all e-bikes in the UK) the assistance will cut out.
 If you drop below 15mph the motor will automatically re-engage but above 15mph it’s all down to you.

 Do I need tax, insurance or a licence to ride the e-bikes?
 No, pedal-assisted electric bikes do not require you to hold a valid drivers licence, pay tax or take out insurance.

 How do I charge the battery?
 Simply plug the bike into a household socket using the supplied charger and cable.
 An optional range extender is also available which can be charged away from the bike.
 When connected to the bike it charges the main battery when assistance is not being provided.
 (When the bike is stationary or descending).

 What type of battery is it?
 The system uses a 36V/250Wh Panasonic 18650GA-10S2/P Li-Ion battery which is hidden within the downtube of the frame.